digitalsparky/vendor-reset/README.md

 Please consult your distributions documentation on how to do this, for most however it will be as simple as adding `vendor-reset` to `/etc/modules` and updating your initrd.

+Then execute: `echo device_specific > /sys/bus/pci/devices/[REPLACE_WITH_GPU_ID]/reset_method`.

+Both of these things are also accomplished by 99-vendor-reset.rules.

+If successful, vendor-reset will output to dmesg and prevent the Qemu reset bug:

+    qemu-system-x86_64: ../qemu-9.1.2/hw/pci/pci.c:1637: pci_irq_handler: Assertion 0 <= irq_num && irq_num < PCI_NUM_PINS' failed.

+Please keep in mind that vendor-reset can only fix the bug before it occurs, not after.

 ## Supported Devices